Abhishek-Amogha/CRGlabCodeHub/README.md

 ## Maintainers

 I am currently the maintainer of this repository, a role I have chosen for myself.
-Future maintainers will be selected by majority vote from the lab members.
-The maintainer may change if the current maintainer is no longer the active member of lab or if there is any dispute.
+Future maintainers will be selected by the lab members.
+The maintainer may change if the current maintainer is no longer the active member of lab or over any dispute.

 ## Contribution Guidelines